-Identifying systemically important companies in the entire liability network of a small open economy
+Identifying systemically important companies by using the credit network of an entire nation

-S. Poledna, A. Hinteregger, S. Thurner, Identifying systemically important companies in the entire liability network of a small open economy (in review)
+S. Poledna, A. Hinteregger, S. Thurner, Identifying systemically important companies by using the credit network of an entire nation, Entropy 20 (10) (2018) 792